 - Increases skin moisture

 Collagen can also strengthen your joints, increasing their resilience to injury and pain.
-Several studies have found that taking hydrolyzed collagen decreases joint pain and increases the density of your cartilage, making your joints more flexible.
+Research has found that taking hydrolyzed collagen increases the density of your cartilage, making your joints more flexible.
 This becomes important as you age because your body starts producing less collagen.

-Collagen has been one of my top sleep hacks for years.
-I take it about an hour before bed most nights and almost always when I’m traveling.
-It doesn’t disappoint.
+Collagen has been part of my sleep toolkit for years.
+I take it about an hour before bed most nights.

 How to get more collagen and gelatin in your diet

-- Tendon, tripe, cartilage, neck, marrow, oxtail, knuckle, and other non-steak cuts of meat (I promise they’re easier to cook than it sounds)
+- Tendon, tripe, cartilage, neck, marrow, oxtail, knuckle and other non-steak cuts of meat

 - Bone broth

-Collagen is one of the easiest ways to upgrade your diet.
+Collagen is one of the easiest ways to take your daily routine to the next level.
 Plus, it’s an excuse to make pumpkin pie.
 How can you go wrong?